Characters of the Marvel Cinematic Universe: M–Z: Taserface

-Taserface (portrayed by Chris Sullivan) is a Ravager mercenary and a lieutenant in Yondu Udonta's Ravager Clan.
+Taserface (portrayed by Chris Sullivan) was a Ravager mercenary and a lieutenant in Yondu Udonta's Ravager Clan.
 He is depicted as being proud of his name as he believes it strikes fear into the hearts of his enemies.
 However, Rocket and the other Ravagers scoff at the ridiculousness of his name.
 Following Yondu's exile by Stakar Ogord, Taserface leads a mutiny against Yondu, feeling that he is "going soft", and kills anyone still loyal to him.
 After Kraglin aids Yondu, Rocket, and Groot in escaping from their prison cells, Yondu kills the remaining Ravagers and destroys the main engine, causing the Ravager ship to explode.
 While the heroes eject from the main ship in a smaller escape ship, Taserface contacts the Sovereign to give them Yondu's coordinates before dying in the explosion.